 By this logic, if you have only 4 matching gems on a single line upon conversion, that adds a 16% increase to your total added score.
 Since you can convert multiple lines to energy at the same time, this bonus percentage will encompass all of them.

-Clearance - After converting 15 lines to energy, the "genesis gem" at the top of the gamespace above the boundary line will become activated and have an animated border.
+Clearance - After converting 15 lines to energy, the genesis gem at the top of the gamespace above the boundary line will become activated and have an animated border.

 Tapping or clicking anywhere in the gamespace above the boundary line (or pressing the enter key) while the genesis gem has an animated border will generate a new sequence and cause ALL gems in the gamespace to vanish.